Where are the best hikes in Cuba?

 Located in the Guantanamo province, El Yunque is famous for its natural beauty, river crossings, loose terrain, and ankle-deep mud.
 The humidity in the region can be intense, and it rains every day.
 That said, slips and slides are inevitable, but part of the fun.
 Just be kind to your knees and come dressed for the occasion with some durable hiking pants and waterproof hiking boots.

-After you’ve slogged it out, you’ll have an opportunity to relax and wash off the mud with a dip in the natural pools.
+After you’ve slogged it out, you’ll have an opportunity to relax and wash off the mud with a dip in the natural pools, which make this region famous for some of the best hiking in Cuba.
 Depending on the route your guide takes (you must have one for safety reasons) you can also spot some of the region’s many waterfalls.

 You’ll need to be physically fit and prepared to scramble up rocks and wade across some rivers.